Good Ol' Minecraft

 Aimed for adults.
 Cursing permitted, but hate speech and etc. are forbidden

 Griefing countermeasures you don't have to worry about.
-If something does happen to get by, just let the @admins know on Discord
+If something does get by, just let a @moderator or @admininstrator know on Discord.

 Modifications from Vanilla